 A unicast transmission is defined as a direct one-to-one communication between the camera and the client application.
 So when three operators request to view video from the same camera, three copies of the same video will be streamed over the network, each relaying to one of the operators.

 [more]In multicast transmission, there is no direct connection between the source and the destinations.
 The operator will actually connect to a multicast IP address of the video stream which is shared amongst all users.
 So the IP camera only sends a single copy of the video stream using its designated multicast IP address and the destination simply connects to the stream available over the network.

 As mentioned, there are pros and cons to each.
 Unicast typically requires less configuration from a network perspective.
-Unicast also requires that cameras support concurrent connections; and unicast is much more bandwidth intensive as more data is travelling over the network at once, which can bog down your LAN and interfere with other business systems.
+Unicast also requires that cameras support concurrent connections; and unicast is much more bandwidth intensive as more data is traveling over the network at once, which can bog down your LAN and interfere with other business systems.

 Multicast requires that cameras also support multicast transmission, which is typically the case, and usually involve IT department’s assistance in setting up a multicast-capable network with multicast-enabled routers and switches.
 With a little more setup effort and time, multicast still has one clear advantage over unicast: it’s a better way to minimize network traffic and optimize bandwidth in installations where multiple users are accessing the same live video source.
 This is generally the case when there is an incident and all operators need to view the same cameras.

 Having a VMS that simply supports unicast and multicast is not enough.
 Most of the time, more flexibility is needed.
 Networks are complex and IP video sources do not all transmit identically.
 Segments of a network do not all necessarily support multicast, and therefore will automatically transmit in unicast.
 Examples of this include when there are wireless camera connections, a remote location with cameras, or operators accessing video remotely via the internet.